fernandes/fernandes.github.io/_posts/2016-06-01-hacking-on-crystal-language.markdown

 * It took 4 hours the complete process, never thought would be possible to make my first contribution in so fewer time.
-* As the compiler is write in Crystal, it's easy to read / code (I'm not an experienced Crystal dev)
+* As the compiler is written in Crystal, it's easy to read / code (I'm not an experienced Crystal dev)
 * Contributing to a compiler/programming language is amazing.
 * I learned a lot of compile-time / runtime in Crystal